RV Lithium Systems Custom 180Ah

-We spend lots of time off grid, and while our previous vehicle had a good power system installed, it simply lacked battery storage.
-Ultimately we managed with a strict regime of power management, but with a new build on the horizon we knew more power was a must.
+We spend lots of time off-grid, and while our previous vehicle had a good power system installed, it simply lacked the storage we could install with an RV Lithium Systems battery.

 As we began our research we quickly arrived at lithium.
 With a wagon build, physically fitting two or three deep cycle batteries would have eaten away at valuable space, and the weight would have eroded our precious spare payload.

-LiFePO4 have 80-90% of usable power compared to around 50% for lead acid batteries so you need less batter capacity for the same performance.
-Additionally LiFePO4 batteries have a life cycle of around 2,000-5,000 cycles compared to lead acid batteries which typically last 400-500 cycles.
+LiFePO4 have 80-90% of usable power compared to around 50% for lead-acid batteries so you need less battery capacity for the same performance.
+Additionally, LiFePO4 batteries have a life cycle of around 2,000-5,000 cycles compared to lead-acid batteries which typically last 400-500 cycles.

 The next challenge for us was space.
 We wanted the seemingly impossible; a big capacity battery in the small space behind our Cruisers wheel arch, and beside the drawer unit.